 Along with our partners, we remain laser-focused on ensuring that companies have what they need to safely resume operations.
 We have spent the first half of the year building on the tremendous progress that we are seeing in Lake County’s key industries; in particular, there has been a boom in manufacturing and life sciences in response to the pandemic.
 Many prominent corporate leaders have stepped up to meet local needs, and they are also behind the very technologies that are now benefitting the global community.
 It is with great pride that we survey the top accomplishments of the first six months of 2021:

-Rosalind Franklin’s Innovation and Research Park First Anniversary — the university celebrated this milestone for its $50 million, 100,000 sq. ft., state-of-the-art facility that has cemented Lake County’s position as a leader in life sciences.
+Rosalind Franklin University of Medicine and Science celebrated this exciting milestone for its $50 million, 100,000 sq. ft., state-of-the-art facility that has cemented Lake County’s position as a leader in life sciences.
 The park will accelerate Rosalind Franklin’s nationally-recognized research and support collaboration among academics, scientists, innovators and entrepreneurs.
 The first commercial tenant, Inspirotec, was founded by a former scientist from Abbott.
 Several new biomedical companies, including Covira Surgical, Voyant Diagnostics and Quantitative Neural Analysis, have also signed on to the facility’s Helix 51 incubator—a space that provides state-of-the-art laboratories for faculty and commercial startups, as well as small to mid-sized national and international biotech firms.

-SolSmart Designation — Lake County has earned the highly-coveted Gold designation from the national SolSmart program, making it faster and easier for businesses and homes in unincorporated areas to transition to solar energy.
+Lake County earned the highly-coveted Gold designation from the national SolSmart program, making it faster and easier for businesses and homes in unincorporated areas to transition to solar energy.